 A life coach helps people to get unstuck and move forward in their life.
 A life coach helps their clients get past obstacles to achieve their goals, thus becoming happier and more content with life.

 Yes, anyone can be a life coach.
 But, to be a great life coach, you must develop the skills necessary to effectively work with clients such as active listening, powerful questioning, and the ability to decipher nonverbal communication.

 The average salary for a life coach in the United States is $125 USD per hour.
 It may be more or less depending on your coaching niche, experience, and how well you market your life coaching business.

 You do not need a degree to be a Life Coach.
 There are no regulations around practicing as a life coach, so no degree is required.
 You should earn a certification and be accredited to practice as a life coach.
 The certification and accreditation come with completing an accredited life coach training.

-Life Coach certification costs are between $1000 to upwards of $15,000, depending on the training center, the accreditations of the training, and the type of training you are taking.
-Don’t let the price fool you – a higher price does not mean a better training.
+Life Coach certification costs are between $1000 to upwards of $15,000, depending on the training center, the accreditation of the training, and the type of training you are taking.
+Don’t let the price fool you – a higher price does not always mean a better training.

 An average life coach training takes six month to one year.
 Part of becoming a life coach is learning coaching skills and practicing coaching with others.